Did you know that in certain situations, the Investment Management Certificate (IMC) can be more suitable than taking on

 - If you are a working professional, you should be able to reasonably balance exam preparation with your work schedule.

 The IMC exam can be taken every working day at Pearson VUE test centres in the UK, and at selected overseas sites.
-You can also take the exam at home via its online proctoring service from July 2020.
+You can also take the exam at home via its online proctoring service.
 You can find your nearest IMC test center here.
 Candidates are required to sit the exam within 12 months of the registration date.

 Once each exam is completed, you’ll get a provisional result statement before leaving the test center, and the official result via post within 21 working days from your examination date.
 The result is a simple pass or fail, with no details on exact score.
 However, if a candidate fails, indicators of areas of weakness will be given to guide candidates on their relatively weaker topics.

 IMC Exam Pass Rates & Pass Marks

 The IMC is a Level 4 qualification benchmarked under the UK ENIC (European Network of Information Centers) framework, which means that the level of difficulty of the qualification broadly equates to the first-year of an undergraduate degree.

 Here is a chart comparing the difficulty of IMC vs other financial qualifications: